johnyf/tool_lists/verification_synthesis.md

 - [`llvm2smt`](https://github.com/SRI-CSL/llvm2smt) (MIT, OCaml): Experimental translation of LLVM (3.5ish) IR to SMT-LIB (SRI CSL)
 - [JavaSMT](https://github.com/sosy-lab/java-smt) (Apache-2.0, Java/C): unified Java API for SMT solvers
 - [`bv2epr`](http://fmv.jku.at/bv2epr/) (GPLv3, C): tool for translating a QF_BV formula in SMT2 format into an EPR clause set in TPTP format (JKU)
+- [PySMT](https://github.com/pysmt/pysmt) (Apache-2.0, Python): a library for SMT formulae manipulation and solving, with interfaces to z3, MathSAT, CVC4, Yices, CUDD, PicoSAT, Boolector, and any solver that reads SMT-LIB (includes SMT-LIB parser written in Python)
+- [ddSMT](https://github.com/aniemetz/ddSMT) (GPLv3, Python): a delta debugger for SMT benchmarks in SMT-LIB v2, it serves as an input minimizer for SMT benchmarks on which a given executable shows unexpected or faulty behavior and supports all SMT-LIB v2 logics (includes SMT-LIB parser written in Python)
+- [`smtpp`](https://github.com/rbonichon/smtpp) (MIT, OCaml): a preprocessor for SMT-LIB 2.0 scripts with extensions for lambda-terms and polymorphic types in scripts (Inria, Universite de Nancy 2, Universidade Federal do Rio Grande do Norte)
+- [SMTtoTPTP](https://bitbucket.org/peba123/smttotptp/src/master/) (GPLv3, Scala): a translator for problems written in the SMT-LIB language, version 2, to the TPTP TFF language, supporting quantified formulas over the combined theories of of free symbols, arrays, integer and real arithmetic.
+It also supports Z3-style datatype declarations and some other extensions.

 ## Constraint Solving Problem (CSP) solvers
 - [`constraint`](https://github.com/python-constraint/python-constraint) (BSD-2, Python): Constraint Solving Problem resolver for Python (on [PyPI](https://pypi.org/project/python-constraint/)) (Canonical)